SCOTT D. G. VENTUREYRA

 He is very fortunate to have a caring family and good friends.
 He is the proud father of a special little girl.

 He enjoys playing tennis and squash when time permits.
-From spring to fall, he teaches several hours of tennis a week.
 He enjoys traveling, attending concerts, trying new foods, listening to a wide range of music, reflecting on intellectual debates, and watching movies and documentaries.